-- Explain that to be able to do the activities, there are a few rules that should be followed. - Ask the students to suggest various rules that would help the activity run smoothly. - Write them down and add to the suggested rules if need be. - Discussion and participation - Attentiveness and respect - Confidentiality to answer any questions they might have.
+- Explain that to be able to do the activities, there are a few rules that should be followed. - Ask the students to suggest various rules that would help the activity run smoothly. - Write them down and add to the suggested rules if need be. - Discussion and participation - Attentiveness and respect - Confidentiality - Non-judgement and open-mindedness - Ask the students if everyone approves of the suggested rules.